minkyoo9/Unlearning-safety-alignment/README.md

 ### Step 3: Evaluate Harmfulness Post-Unlearning

-Assess the safety and harmfulness of the unlearned model.
+Assess the safety and harmfulness of the unlearned model. (for the detailed procedure, please refer to Scenario I)

 ```bash
 cd harmfulness